reader-revenue/reader-revenue-demo/app/content/publication-api.md

 ### Entitlements Response

 Access tokens periodically expire but you can [obtain new ones using the Refresh Token ](https://developers.google.com/identity/protocols/oauth2/web-server#offline)without prompting the user for permission (including when the user is not present).
 As a returning user, you will see above the Refresh Token which was stored.
-When you click again on SIWG, the corresponding Access Token is used but no new Authorization code is needed.
+When you click again on Sign in with Google, the corresponding Access Token is used but no new Authorization code is needed.

 # Implementation Samples